vtbassmatt/django-threadlocals/README.md

 ===========
 Install using `pip install django-threadlocals`

-Add "threadlocalrequest.middleware.ThreadLocalMiddleware" to your MIDDLEWARE_CLASSES setting.
+Add "threadlocals.middleware.ThreadLocalMiddleware" to your MIDDLEWARE_CLASSES setting.
 Then use it as follows:

 Example usage:
 --------------
-`from threadlocalrequest.threadlocals import get_current_request
+`from threadlocals.threadlocals import get_current_request

 request = get_current_request()`